MattCotton20/MapMyWorld/README.md

 ## Description

-A demonstration of a robot using the Real Time Appearance-Based Mapping (RTB-Map) algorithm to perform simultaneous localization and mapping (SLAM) within an unknown environment.
+A demonstration of a robot using the Real-Time Appearance-Based Mapping (RTB-Map) algorithm to perform simultaneous localization and mapping (SLAM) within an unknown environment.
 A simple two-wheeled robot uses an RGB-D camera and laser rangefinder sensor to build a map of its surroundings as it drives around.
 The robot is built using the ROS framework and simulated using the Gazebo simulator.

 ## Getting Started
 #### Clone repo into catkin workspace: